pairinteraction/pairinteraction/doc/sphinx/installation.rst

     import sys
     sys.path.append("/your/path/to/pairinteraction/build")

 Running the different build commands manually has the advantage that you can pass additional options to the build system.
-For example, you can disable the graphical user interface by running CMake with ``cmake -DWITH_GUI=OFF ..``.
+For example, you can disable the graphical user interface by running CMake with ``cmake -DWITH_GUI=OFF ..`` (the general format to set an option is ``-D<OPTION_NAME>=<VALUE>``).
 A full list of build options is provided in the following:

 +---------------------+--------------------------------------+---------+
 | Option              | Effect                               | Default |